Christopher Fairbank

-Christopher E. Fairbank (born 4 October 1953) is an English film, stage and television actor, best known in the UK for playing Moxey in the comedy drama series Auf Wiedersehen, Pet.
+Christopher E. Fairbank (born 4 October 1953) is an English actor.
+He is best known in the UK for playing Moxey in the comedy-drama series Auf Wiedersehen, Pet.
 Fairbank has had roles in Coronation Street, Batman, Doctor Who and Shakespeare & Hathaway: Private Investigators.
-He has a recurring role in the Guardians of the Galaxy films as The Broker, and in 2024 portrayed Eddie Knight in a few episodes of EastEnders.
+He has a recurring role in the Guardians of the Galaxy films as The Broker, and in two guest stints in 2024 and 2026, portrayed Eddie Knight in EastEnders.

 Early life

 Fairbank was born in Hertfordshire on 4 October 1953.
 Fairbank grew up in Essex and lived in a family village shop.
 He was educated at a boarding school in Canterbury.
 His father was a freemason, who a week before he died was approached by Duke of Kent at Addenbrokes Hospital, the hospital he was staying in, to award him with his 33rd degree in freemasonry which according to Christopher someone could only achieve if they are the Duke of Kent.

 Fairbank's first experience in acting was in primary school when he played Mr. Brown for a stage production of Paddington Bear at Clavering County Primary School, in which he performed his first piece of improvisation after the pupil who was playing Paddington forgot his curtain line.
 This inspired Fairbank to take part in more local theatre productions.

 When he was seventeen years old, he was convicted of possession of marijuana after his mother discovered cannabis in his room and was reported by his father.
 Fairbank was put on probation for two years, and was moved to Liverpool to live in a hostel.
 He would later be arrested twice during a visit to the Edinburgh fringe in 1975.
 Christopher lived in Liverpool for two years before he attended Royal Academy of Dramatic Art, where he graduated in April 1974.